cuga-rajal/opensim_apple_arm64/README.md

 This package was tested and developed on a Macbook Pro 14" M1 Pro, macOS 12.6.1 Monterey only.
 It has not been tested on Big Sur (macOS 11) or Ventura (macOS 13).

-These instructions and files are likely to change in the future as they become included in the main distribution.
-I expect this project will eventually become superceded.
+These instructions and files are likely to change as they become absorbed in the main distribution.
+I will update this as needed and expect this project will eventually become superceded.

 Until then, this work is licensed under Creative Commons BY-NC-SA 3.0: https://creativecommons.org/licenses/by-nc-sa/3.0/